 Cricket continues to be the most popular sport during summer and the fields and pitch take a pounding.
 The First XI are invited to attend Cricket Festivals all over the country and maintain a high standard.

 Cross-Country is a popular sport for boys wanting to do endurance training and compete in the long distance events in athletics' meets.
 These boys train hard and compete in many of the shorter local marathons.

 Hockey is an alternative to rugby in the winter season and currently comprises an open and U16 team.
 These teams practise on the Rhodes University Astroturf and are regular competitors in the local leagues.
 Regular fixtures include the local schools, as well as the big boys' schools in the Eastern Cape.
 The U16s are privileged to attend two hockey festivals, namely the Queen's College U16 Tournament and the St Andrew's College U16 Tournament.
-The open side remains enthusiastic, approaching all games with great gusto and derive particular enjoyment when competing against either Kingswood or St Andrew's on our big derby days.
+The open side remains enthusiastic, approaching all games with great gusto and derive particular enjoyment when competing against either Kingswood or St Andrew's Colleges on our big derby days.

 A committed, energetic and knowledgeable rugby coaching staff ensure that the high standards that Graeme has set on the rugby field continue to be maintained.
 Nine teams can be fielded on a day.
 The junior teams continue to attract enthusiastic spectators and these teams are full of character and spirit.